floydhub/floyd-docs/docs/guides/jobs/metrics.md

 #### PyTorch

-Unlike TensorFlow and Keras, PyTorch doesn't provide any callbacks or training hooks for this use-case, but you can easily integrate Training Metrics in your code with a function at the end of your epoch or batch loop.
+Unlike TensorFlow and Keras, PyTorch does not provide any callbacks or training hooks for this use-case.
+But you can easily integrate Training Metrics in your code with a function at the end of your epoch or batch loop.

 ```python
 import torch.nn.functional as F